DheerajKN/Spring-Test-Generator/README.md

 ## Further Developments

-- if replace key is set to false present at the fileName key then below functions will start to add above the previous functions
+- if replace key is set to false present at the fileName key then below functions will start to add above the previous functions.
+- saving generated test java files at the given directory location
 - Creating .bat file for Windows so alternatively you can use git bash to execute bash script in Windows

 # Special Thanks